 Anyone looking to make precise, accurate cuts, over and over, needs to own a mitre saw.
 However, the challenge – as always – is making sure you’re getting the best mitre saw for your cash.

-Understanding the key features of a mitre saw, plus extra benefits like laser and dust extraction will make sure you’ll own the mitre saw that will do the job you want it to each time, every time.
+Understanding the key features of a mitre saw.
+Plus extra benefits like laser and dust extraction will make sure you’ll own the mitre saw that will do the job properly.

 In this guide to buying mitre saws, we’ll explain what you need to know about:

-We’ve also got a list of mitre saws we feel you should consider, based on your job site needs.
+We’ve also got a list of mitre saws you should consider, based on your job site needs.

 What is a Compound Mitre Saw

 Some mitre saws will bevel – or swing the blade – to one side only.
 Others will bevel both ways – double bevel.
-And ideally, you’re looking for one that has some sort of rail function that allows the blade to be drawn out towards you and then down through the material.
-The mitre saw will usually have a blade guard which, for safety, allows the blade to only become exposed as the blade moves towards the wood.
+Also you’re looking for one that has some sort of rail function.
+This allows the blade to be drawn out towards you and then down through the material.
+The mitre saw will usually have a blade guard for safety.
+This allows the blade to only become exposed as the blade moves towards the wood.
 The blade will move in a direction away from the user, channelling the sawdust away from them and the workpiece.
-For the sake of safety, mitre saws come with the switches positioned and controlled in a manner which keeps hands away from the high-speed cutting blade.
+Mitre saws come with the switches positioned and controlled in a manner which keeps hands away from the high-speed cutting blade.

 What to Look Out for When Choosing a Mitre Saw